 We got a bit confused so we asked a noodle vendor for the bus stop.
 He willingly took us to the bus terminal, which is a few meters from his cart.

 We paid 10 Baht (Php 14) for bus fare and asked the conductor to drop us off at Vimanmek Mansion.
 Vimanmek Mansion is the world's largest teakwood house.
 As a royal property, the visitors are required to dress appropriately.
-Entrance fee is 100 Baht (Php 136), but if you have visited the Grand Palace prior to visiting Vimanmek, your entrance is free (as long as you show your ticket from Grand Palace).
+The entrance fee is 100 Baht (Php 136), but if you have visited the Grand Palace prior to visiting Vimanmek, your entrance is free (as long as you show your ticket from Grand Palace).

 Located at the back of the Vimanmek Mansion, Ananta Samakhom Throne Hall used to be a reception hall for the Dusit Palace.
 It now serves as a museum and venue for state occasions.